 Medications used in multiple sclerosis therapy include corticosteroids to reduce inflammation, disease-modifying drugs such as interferon, muscle relaxants, drugs that treat bladder or bowel control problems, and antidepressants.
 Complementary multiple sclerosis therapy that may be provided includes physical therapy to help improve or maintain physical function, exercise programs, nutritional support, stress management strategies, and lifestyle changes to help patients improve overall health and cope with symptoms and limitations of the disease.

 Brigham and Women's Hospital provides comprehensive care for patients seeking multiple sclerosis therapy services.

-Multiple sclerosis research at Brigham and Women's Hospital
+Learn more about the Multiple Sclerosis Center at Brigham and Women's Hospital.